rohwid/question-and-answer-chatbot/README.md

     export $(grep -v '^#' .env | xargs)
     ```

-- Now we can run the execution pipeline by executes the `main.py` file.
+- Now we can run the execution pipeline by executing the `main.py` file.

     ```bash
     python main.py
     ```

 - All the configuration params are saved in `config/config.yml`
-- The process will execute the other process like this order:
+- The process will execute the other process in this order:
   - Data ingestion (Automatically download the datasets).
-    - The importan params:
+    - The important params:
       - `force_ingest`: set to `True` to replace the current datasets.
-  - Upsert the document (Select the useful features (column), Load the CSV as Document, Chunk the documents, Document embedding, and upsert to the Pinecone database).
+  - Upsert the document (Select the useful features (column), Load the CSV as Documents, Chunk the documents, Document embedding, and upsert to the Pinecone database).
-    - The importan params:
+    - The important params:
       - `data_length`: to determine the length of the datasets (number of rows as documents).
 With the value set to `-1` are mean upsert all data to Pinecone.
       - `force_upsert`: set to `True` to replace the current documents in Pinecone.
   - Evaluation (Evaluate the LLMs Performance), *this part is already done in `notebook/10_evaluation.ipynb` but I still need time to implement it as part of the pipeline*.